WaviestBalloon/RobloxFLogArchive/README.md

 ## Why though??

-Roblox engineers sometimes add little easter eggs that get appended to your Roblox log files during client initialisation, I always enjoyed seeing them whilst inspecting my log files and have decided to start a archival program to keep a history of all FLogs found in the Player binary.
+~~Roblox engineers sometimes add little easter eggs that get appended to your Roblox log files during client initialisation, I always enjoyed seeing them whilst inspecting my log files and have decided to start a archival program to keep a history of all FLogs found in the Player binary.~~

+Unfortunately, such easter eggs have been permanently axed from the binaries from non-`LIVE` deployment channels and now that `LIVE` channel is the only non-restricted channel...
+It's not impossible to find them. 😔

 Additionally, I may also expand FLog archives to not just the Player binary but also the Studio binary.